Beware of Phishing Warning! Fake email messages are currently being sent to Hostpoint customer. More information

 For the purposes described above, we may also share your personal data with our third-party service providers who process your data on our behalf or as joint controllers with us or who receive data about you from us as separate controllers.

-For the purpose of address verification, credit assessment or for dept collection purposes, we may pass on your personal data to credit inquiry agencies, address management companies or dept collection agencies, if necessary and as described above.
+For the purpose of address verification, credit assessment or for debt collection purposes, we may pass on your personal data to credit inquiry agencies, address management companies or debt collection agencies, if necessary and as described above.

 To the extent that courts or authorities request and we are legally required, we will pass on your personal data to them or other third parties.